 Essentially 'formal elements of art', painting and drawing, 2D and 3D experiences, Art History and contemporary art practice.
 However, you may also experience printmaking and sculpture, photography and jewellery, model making and computer image manipulation, surface pattern design and textiles, graphic novels.
-In fact, almost anything that can be thought of as 'creative'.
-You will relate to themes and starting points.
+In fact, almost anything that can be thought of as 'creative' even Photography.
+However, Photography is now a separate subject at GCSE.
+You will relate to themes and starting points to generate a body of work.